 With mostly virtual classes, creating a daily routine is essential for success.
 Make sure to schedule enough time to complete homework, but don’t expect yourself to be able to concentrate for eight hours in a row.
 Give yourself breaks and time to breathe.
 In a similar way, understand that you may need time to adjust to the new semester and new routines, especially if you haven’t had much structure over the summer.

 2) Find creative and safe ways of having fun

 Although going out and partying may not be safe right now, there are other options for bonding with friends and meeting new people.
-IU Late Nite is still hosting free activity nights (now outdoors), where students can enjoy games, food, and special events each Friday night.
+IU Late Nite is still hosting free activity nights (now outdoors), at which students can enjoy games, food and special events each Friday night.
 Students can also spend time outdoors with close friends, canoeing on Griffey Lake or stopping by the Bloomington Farmers Market.

 3) Set your boundaries

-During these times, it's important to take precautions that help us stay safe, even if that means sometimes saying no to an invite.
+Although everyone should be taking precautions to stay safe, individuals have their own definitions of what is comfortable for them.
+Setting boundaries may mean declining a few invites.
 If you have a roommate, discuss with them what precautions are necessary for both of you to feel safe and comfortable.
-This could mean limiting guests, wearing masks when seeing friends, and doing your best to socially distance.
+This could mean limiting guests, wearing masks when seeing friends and doing your best to socially distance.

 4) Prioritize everyone’s health, including your own

-Student behavior will determine whether campus will stay open this semester.
-Protect your classmates and friends by wearing a mask whenever/wherever it is advised and socially distancing whenever possible.
+Student behavior will determine whether campus can stay open this semester.
+Protect your classmates and friends by wearing a mask indoors and socially distancing whenever possible.
 When thinking about keeping our community healthy, don’t forget about your own needs.
 Make sure you’re getting enough sleep and taking care of yourself.
 Going for a walk with a close friend is a great way to boost your physical and mental health.
 You’re surviving college during a global pandemic, which is not an easy feat.
 Check in with yourself every so often to make sure you’re doing what’s best for you.